Asian Markets Track Wall Street Higher

 Top-Rankings

-Börse aktuell - Live TickerSMI letztlich mit Abgaben -- DAX schliesst etwas fester -- US-Börsen schliessen etwas höher -- Asien Börsen letztlich uneins
+Börse aktuell - Live TickerSMI und DAX zum Wochenschluss kaum bewegt -- US-Börsen zum Handelsende mit Gewinnen -- Asien Börsen letztlich im Plus

-Der heimische Aktienmarkt wies am Donnerstag rote Vorzeichen aus.
-Der deutsche Aktienmarkt präsentierte sich etwas fester.
-Die Wall Street fuhr kleine Gewinne ein.
-Die Börsen in Fernost fanden am Donnerstag keine gemeinsame Richtung.
+Der heimische Aktienmarkt präsentierte sich vor dem Wochenende wenig bewegt.
+Der deutsche Leitindex kam ebenso kaum vom Fleck.
+Die US-Börsen konnten zulegen.
+Die Börsen in Fernost verbuchten am Freitag Gewinne.